eclipse-langium/langium-website/content/docs/grammar-language.md

 In the following, we describe the Langium syntax and document structure.
 ## Language Declaration

-A Langium grammar file starts with a header which declares the name of the language
+A Langium grammar file always starts with a header which declares the name of the language

 ```
 grammar LanguageName
 ```

-Every grammar file have the file extension `.langium` and needs to be referenced in `langium-config.json`
+Every grammar file has a `.langium` extension and needs to be referenced in `langium-config.json`.
+If you used the `langium-generator` to start your project then your language was automatically referenced in `langium-config.json`.

 [TODO] ADD IMPORT OF OTHER GRAMMAR FILES